Set include path

 ncolsY = dsY->ncols_r();

-// Step 7: Compute SVD of cross-product
+// Step 4: SVD of cross-product matrix

-// This extracts canonical correlations
+// This extracts canonical correlations and directions

 RcppbdSVD_hdf5(